infinno/FormBuilder/README.md

 })
 ```

-This creates an instance of `FormBuilder` and then opens a new interface based on the type of the process corresponding to the provided ID.
+This creates an instance of `FormBuilder` pointing to your backend and then opens a new interface based on the type of the process corresponding to the provided ID.
 The `callingServiceToken` argument is a unique client identifier that will be stored in the submission.

 In the `startProcess(withId:callingServiceToken:delegate:didStartProcess:)` method you should also pass an object conforming to the `FBSDelegate` protocol.
 The `FBSDelegate` protocol only defines one method `closedForm(onStepWithID:)` that is called when the user closes the FormBuilder interface and will give you the ID of the step where the user closed the framework UI.
 The `didStartProcess` closure tells you whether opening the process was successful or there was some error.